 An injury can lead to degeneration and damage to the joints in the neck.
 Several things can cause neck injuries, such as car accidents, falls, or impact during sports.

 When a person injures their neck, they may experience symptoms that include:

 A person will likely know if they injured their neck in an accident.
-However, if they have any doubts, they should consider consulting a doctor for diagnosis and treatment.
+However, they should consider consulting a doctor for diagnosis and treatment if they have any doubts.

 In addition to pain and stiffness in the neck, arthritis can cause grinding or clicking noises when moving the neck.

 Over time, poor posture can lead to wear and tear or damage to the neck.
 When this occurs, a person may experience pain in their neck, arms, head, or shoulders.
 Additionally, they may experience stiffness and clicking or popping noises when moving their neck.

 Crepitus is the medical term for various sounds joints make when they move.
 This can include: